Absent - Phillip, Liz and Amy

 I love to sit in front of the fireplace with a glass of wine after a lovely day of skiing chatting to other members and guests.
 Did you know I also look after the activities and snow sports for Kuanpipi and am actively involved in the Interschools competitions?

 In the near future, I hope to see our lodge continually being used more by our families and friends year-round, with ongoing improvements to the lodge and resort facilities.
 I am very proud of both my children who also love the snow and are now full members of the Kunapipi community.
-Other than skiing, I an very passionate about travelling.
+Other than skiing, I am very passionate about travelling.
 I spent 6 years back packing the world....but there's always more to see.

 My aim for the lodge, as the new President, is to ensure we all have a shared responsibility and value the lodge as welcoming place to meet other members and their guests who are part of the Kuanpipi family.
 With continual maintenance and improvements to the lodge the board is committed to keeping the costs as low as we can so families can enjoy a wonderful holiday together.

-Director Treasurer - Graham Ian Shaw
+Director Treasurer - Ian Shaw

 I originally started at uni to study engineering but then changed to accounting.
-I have been the treasurer on the board twice now, this time 3 years and last time 6 years and I have been a member of Kunapipi for 15 years.
+I have been the treasurer on the board twice now, this time 3 years and last time 6 years and I have been a member of Kunapipi for over15 years.
 My favourite thing about the lodge is the comfort, ease of access and its solitude... especially in the summer.
 My favourite part of perisher used to be skiing, but now I love bushwalking and road cycling.
 I have a vision for the future of Kunapipi to be a full lodge most of the year with happy members and national parks people.

 Director Bookings Manager - Elizabeth Cambourn